Beginner Lessons

 Many of our students come with backgrounds in other instruments and styles of playing.
 Some students are brand new to reading music.
 The band welcomes all ages to play, though we don’t recommend beginning lessons before the age of ten.
 Parents with students younger than ten should consult with the pipe major or drum sergeant about the advisability of taking lessons.

-NP&D offers structured classes every Monday evening from 5-6pm, and several band members are also available for private instruction.
-Beginner classes run twice a year for 16 week sessions.
-Classes are taught by volunteers and are free of cost.
+NP&D offers structured classes every Monday evening.
+For exact times, please see the calendar below.
+Several band members are also available for individualized private instruction.
+Beginning drum lessons are also offered.
+Group classes are taught by volunteers and are free of cost.

 NP&D has two church homes, Woodmont Christian Church and First Presbyterian Church.
 We utilize both facilities for classes.
 Specific information regarding exact class locations will be provided upon outreach and enrollment.
 Students will have the opportunity to stay after class and meet the band and observe practice if they choose